 There are seven books in the Origami Yoda series.
 The books are for kids ages eight to twelve.

 Dwight is considered the odd man out in his sixth grade class so when he creates an origami Yoda finger puppet, his classmates aren't surprised.
 However, when the puppet predicts events and dates and hands out wise advice, people wonder if it has mystical powers.
 This book was published in March, 2010 and is the first book in the series.
 You can buy the paperback version of the book on Amazon for $7.95.

 Darth Paper Strikes Back

 Dwight's number one enemy, Harvy, gets him suspended and Origami Yoda sets out to clear his name.
 Howevr, Harvey creates Origami Darth Vader to help make Dwight's suspension permanent.
 This book was published in August, 2011 and is the second in the series.
-Buy it on Amazon for $11.68.
+Buy it at Scholastic for $7.